Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Gauging Hamiltonians and Quantum States

 \subsection{Can Minimal Coupling be Unitary and Local?}

 In quantum mechanics we like unitary transformations.
-In particular, when two Hamiltonians are connected by a unitary transformation (just like any other pair of Hermitian operators), they will have the same spectrum, and their eigenstates are straightforwardly connected.
+In particular, when two Hamiltonians are connected by a unitary transformation (just like any other pair of observables), they will have the same spectrum.

 Let us focus on the first step, $H_{f}\longrightarrow\widetilde{H}_{f}$.
-It is clear that $\left[\widetilde{H}_{f},U\left(\mathbf{x},i\right)\right]=0$ as no gauge field dynamics is introduced at this point.
-Could we then find a unitary gauging, or minimal coupling transformation $\mathcal{U}_{G}$ - for which $\mathcal{U}_{G}H_{f}\mathcal{U}_{G}^{\dagger}=\widetilde{H}_{f}$?
+It is clear that $\left[\widetilde{H}_{f},U\left(\vb{x},i\right)\right]=0$ as no gauge field dynamics is introduced at this point.
+Could we then find a unitary gauging, or minimal coupling transformation $\mathcal{U}_{G}$ -- for which $\mathcal{U}_{G}H_{f}\mathcal{U}_{G}^{\dagger}=\widetilde{H}_{f}$?
 To make the situation even simpler, let us first only deal with a single link, with two fermionic modes $\psi,\chi$ on its edges.
 The globally invariant Hamiltonian is

 with a global symmetry generated by